-Securities - Investments in fixed income securities are generally valued based on evaluations provided an independent pricing service.
+- Securities-Investments in fixed income securities are generally valued based on evaluations provided by an independent pricing service.
 These evaluations represent an exit price or their opinion as to what a buyer would pay for a security, typically in an institutional round lot position, in a current sale.
 The pricing service utilizes evaluated pricing techniques that vary by asset class and incorporate available market information and, because many fixed income securities do not trade on a daily basis, applies available information through processes such as benchmark curves, benchmarking of available securities, sector groupings and matrix pricing.
 Model processes, such as option adjusted spread models, are used to value securities that have prepayment features.
 In those limited cases where pricing service evaluations are not available for a fixed income security, management will typically value those instruments using observable market inputs in a discounted cash flow analysis.
-Held to maturity securities are generally categorized as Level 2.

-- Loans receivable Loans are valued using a present value technique that incorporates management's assumptions as to what a market participant would assume given the attributes of the loans.
-The observable U.S. Treasury yield curve is a significant input to the valuation.
-Assumptions, including prepayment speeds and credit spreads, are based on observable market data where possible or alternatively are based on terms currently offered on loans to borrowers of similar credit quality.
-As a result, the valuation method for performing loans, which is consistent with certain guidance provided in accounting standards, does not fully incorporate the "exit price" approach to fair value.
-Fair values for loans considered impaired are based on discounted cash flows using the loan's initial effective interest rate or the fair value of the underlying collateral in the case of collateral dependent loans.
-The methods used to estimate the fair value of loans are extremely sensitive to the assumptions and estimates used.
-While management has attempted to use assumptions and estimates that best reflect the Bank's loan portfolio and current market conditions, a greater degree of subjectivity is inherent in these values than in those determined in active markets.
-Loans would generally be categorized as Level 3. - Deposits Deposits without a defined maturity date are valued at the amount payable on demand.
-Certificates of deposit, which are categorized as Level 2, are valued using a present value technique that incorporates current rates offered by the Bank for certificates of comparable remaining maturity. - Borrowed funds FHLBNY advances and repurchase agreements are valued using a present value technique that incorporates current rates offered by the FHLBNY for advances of comparable remaining maturity.
-FHLBNY advances and repurchase agreements are categorized as Level 2.
-For senior unsecured debt, management considers that the carrying value of the debt represents a reasonable approximation of fair value. - FHLBNY stock FHLBNY stock is a non-marketable equity security categorized as Level 2 and reported at cost, which equals par value (the amount at which shares have been redeemed in the past).
-No significant observable market data is available for this security. - Other The Bank holds or issues other financial instruments for which management considers the carrying value to approximate fair value.
-Such items include cash and due from banks; interest-bearing deposits in banks, loans held for sale and accrued interest receivable and payable.
+Held to maturity securities are generally categorized as Level 2. - Deposits-Deposits without a defined maturity date are valued at the amount payable on demand.
+Certificates of deposit, which are categorized as Level 2, are valued using a present value technique that incorporates current rates offered by the Bank for certificates of comparable remaining maturity. - Borrowed funds-FHLBNY advances and repurchase agreements are valued using a present value technique that incorporates current rates offered by the FHLBNY for advances of comparable remaining maturity.
+FHLBNY advances and repurchase agreements are categorized as Level 2. - FHLBNY stock-FHLBNY stock is a non-marketable equity security categorized as Level 2 and reported at cost, which equals par value (the amount at which shares have been redeemed in the past).
+No significant observable market data is available for this security. - Other-The Bank holds or issues other financial instruments for which management considers the carrying value to approximate fair value.
+Such items include cash and due from banks; interest-bearing deposits in banks, and accrued interest receivable and payable.
 Many of these items are short term in nature with minimal risk characteristics.